Starflower Scabiosa Seed

 Small, pale blue blossoms on wiry stems transform into highly decorative, bronze-colored geometric and globe-shaped seed heads.
 Plants are grown primarily for the papery seed pods, which are useful for both fresh and dried bouquets.
 Also known as drumstick flower.
 Ht.
 28–36".
 Avg.
 800 seeds/oz.
 Packet: 50 seeds.

-SOWING: Transplant (recommended) - Sow 4-6 weeks before last frost.
+SOWING: Transplant (recommended) - Sow 4-6 weeks before planting out.
 Barely cover as light aids germination.
 Transplant to cell packs or larger containers when the first true leaves appear.
 In the greenhouse, grow transplants at 50-55°F (10-13°C) to keep the plants from stretching.
 Harden off and transplant outside after the last frost.
-Direct seed - After last frost date.
-Successive plantings every 2-3 weeks until late spring give the best quality flowers and pods.
+Direct seed - Successive plantings every 2-3 weeks until late spring give the best quality flowers and pods.
 May require support.

 LIGHT PREFERENCE: Sun.

 PLANT HEIGHT: 24-36".
-Plant supports (such Hortonova used as a horizontal trellis) are required.
+Plant supports (such as Hortonova used as a horizontal trellis) are required.

 PLANT SPACING: 9-15".